PDM4AR/exercises/docs/06-collisionchecking.md

 The task is to implement the functions in the `CollisionChecker` class in `src/pdm4ar/exercises/ex06/collision_checker.py`.

-#### Step 8: Collision Checking Procedure for Circle-shaped Robot
+#### Step 4: Collision Checking Procedure for Circle-shaped Robot

 In this step, you will implement a baseline version for collision checking by using the primitives implemented before.
 You should not use `shapely` here.
+(We will check!)
 The aim of this part is to check if a candidate path for our circular robot is collision-free.

 You will implement `path_collision_check` function which returns the `Segment` indices of the given `Path` which are in collision with the given obstacles.
 This function takes a `Path` *t*, the radius of the robot's occupancy *r*, and a list of obstacles as arguments.
 It returns the list of indices which represents the `Segment`s of the `Path` which are in collision with any of the obstacles.

-#### Step 9: Collision Checking via Occupancy Grid
+#### Step 5: Collision Checking via Occupancy Grid

 The aim and all the assumptions are same as `Step 8`.
 However, in this step, you will use different approach for collision checking.